What is Self-Esteem?

 Strengthen friendships and relationships and you’ll most certainly feel better about things in the long run!

 9. Accept yourself

-First up: self-acceptance is key to feeling confident.
+Self-acceptance is the key to feeling confident.
 When people pay you compliments, simply say ‘thanks’ rather than brushing them aside or countering them with a negative.
-Second: Nobody is perfect.
-Accept your ‘flaws’ or imperfections and learn to love them, they are what make you unique, work it!

 10. Keep visual reminders of things that make you feel good